Metaswitch/homestead/docs/homestead_api.md

 `{ "result-code": "2001", "mandatory-capabilties": [], "optional-capabilities": [] }`
 * 403 if the user cannot be authorized.
-* 404 if the user cannot be found.
+* 404 if the user cannot be found on the HSS.
 * 500 if the HSS is overloaded.

 ## IMPU - persistent registration state